Squash and Fitness – Steps Covered and Calories Burned

 Enter the concept of pedometer step equivalents.

-Pedometer step equivalent is a concept used in tracking physical activity.
-The idea behind pedometer step equivalents is to provide a standardized way of measuring different types of physical activities and expressing them in terms of steps taken.
+Pedometer step equivalents are a concept used in tracking physical activity.
+The idea behind them is to provide a standardized way of measuring different types of physical activities and expressing them in terms of steps taken.

 Step Count

-Simply put, steps you take during an intense activity such as a squash game are not the same as the steps you take during a walk in the park.
+Simply put, the steps you take during an intense activity such as a squash game are different from the steps you take during a walk in the park.
 Different physical activities require varying levels of effort and energy expenditure.
 You can use pedometer step equivalents to convert activities other than walking or running into an equivalent number of steps.
-The conversion is based on factors such as intensity, duration, and expenditure of energy.
+The conversion is based on factors such as intensity, duration, and energy expenditure.

 Comparative Metrics